PayThePizzo/Data-Structures-and-Algorithms/6 - Table/4 - HASH FUNCTION.md

 Use of a hash function to index a hash table is called _hashing_ or scatter storage addressing.[1]

+We will face the properties and the logic between hash functions.

 ---

 ## Uniformity

 A good hash function should map the expected inputs as evenly as possible over its output range.